Zytronium/HomeDepotDeathbot/README.md

          - `View Channels`
        - Copy the generated URL and open it in your browser to invite the bot to your server.

-    > You can also use this pre-generated invite link (replace the client ID if you made a separate copy, otherwise everything you just did was pointless and it invites the original instead):
+    > You can also use this pre-generated invite link (replace the client ID if you made a separate copy, otherwise it invites the original instead of yours):
     > [Add Deathbot to your server](https://discord.com/oauth2/authorize?client_id=1366947140160716981&permissions=277092584448&integration_type=0&scope=bot+applications.commands)

 2. **Clone the repository**